 Sometimes you want to send a text message while it’s on your mind, but you hold off because it’s just not the right time.
 Then, you forget about it altogether.
 In this situation, scheduling a text to send at the right time would be a lifesaver (or at least would make you seem like you’re on top of your social or work life).

 But do iPhones and Android phones have the ability to schedule text messages?
-What about your laptop or desktop computer?
+What about your business texting apps?
 The quick answer is yes – but it’s not always straightforward.

-In this guide, we’ll walk you through a handful of different ways you can schedule a text message from your iPhone, your Android phone, or from a desktop or laptop computer.
+In this guide, we’ll walk you through a handful of different ways you can schedule a text message from your iPhone, your Android phone, or the business texting platform on your desktop or laptop computer.

 Why would you want to schedule a text?